skepticaldude/devops-learning/Cloud-computing/Setting up cloud solution enviroment/README.md

 // note this

-> [!NOTE]
+> [!TIP]
 > Data analysts need to access the data in the dataset or table, so they require the bigquery.dataViewer role at the proper level.

-> Queries in BigQuery are executed as an executable job.
+Queries in BigQuery are executed as an executable job.

+> [!TIP]
-So to submit a query, a data analyst would also need the bigquery.jobs.create permission.
+> So to submit a query, a data analyst would also need the bigquery.jobs.create permission.

+> [!TIP]
-This permission is included in the predefined bigquery.user role.
+> This permission is included in the predefined bigquery.user role.

 You would give the data_analyst group access to this role in the Production project.